AnyChart/docs.anychart.com/Common_Settings/Text_Formatters.md

 var series = chart.line(data);
 var tooltip = series.tooltip();
 tooltip.textFormatter(
-  // get the value of the point and shows the integer number and 2 characters of decimal part "y = {%Value}{numDecimals:2, trailingZeros: true}" );
+  // Show series name and point's value.
+  // The value has ' as a thousands separator and maximum number of decimal symbols is limited with 3 "{%SeriesName}: {%Value}{thousandsSeparator:', numDecimals:3}" );
 ```